CWSpear/angular-form-errors-directive/README.md

 ```

 That way you don't have to pass each input an override if you use it globally.
 This is also a great place to add validation messages for custom/nonstandard error messages.
 For example, if I had a directive that checked if two fields matched, and if they didn't the `ngModelCtrl.$error.match` was set, you could pass in a default message here; something like `{ match: 'does not match.' }`.

+## Changelog

+- **v1.2.0** Add the ability to extend/override the default error messages!
+- **v1.1.0** Fix issue with embedded forms and add new options for using an explicit form and displaying error messages about embedded forms themselves.
+- **v1.0.0** Clean up some code, make compatible with Angular 1.2.x

+## Me

+Follow me on Twitter: [@CWSpear](https://twitter.com/CWSpear) or check out my [blog](http://cameronspear.com/blog/).